The installPackageFromRegistryV2() GraphQL mutation field is used to install a package in a specific view in LogScale.

 Given Datatype

-For the input datatype, you'll need to provide the name of the view, and the unique identifier of the package, including the version number.
+For the input datatype, you'll need to give the name of the view, and the unique identifier of the package, including the version number.
 Below is a list of the parameters and a link to some sub-parameters:

 Table: InstallPackageFromRegistryInput